Meet the Founders of Multiracial Media

 Sarah is African American, Japanese, British, French, German, Dutch and Irish.
 Today Sarah goes back and forth between identifying Black and Multiracial.
 In general, much of Sarah’s writing focuses on racial equality, feminism and geopolitics.
 Sarah and her husband own an eco-organic, self-sustaining farm with goats, fowl, tropical fruit trees and bamboo.
 To learn more about Sarah, please visit her website: http://sarahratliff.com

 Alex is a White, Jewish man married to a Black woman who converted to Judaism.
-Together they are raising a 5-year-old Biracial son.
+Together they are raising a 6-year-old Biracial son.

-Alex is a comic, a writer and the host of the Multiracial Family Man podcast on which he interviews guests who discuss issues faced by multiracial people and people within multiracial families.
+Alex also is a lawyer with a second career as comic, writer and the host of the Multiracial Family Man podcast on which he interviews guests who discuss issues faced by multiracial people and people within multiracial families.

-When not podcasting, Alex can be seen onstage performing stand-up comedy.
-He has performed at some of the nation’s top clubs and appears regularly at New York City’s Gotham Comedy Club, one of the top 10 comedy clubs in the United States.
-Alex also performs comedy and serves as a speaker at universities throughout the country and at corporate events.
+For those interested in seeing Alex perform live, he can be seen regularly at New York City’s Gotham Comedy Club, one of the top 10 comedy clubs in the United States.
+In addition, Alex performs comedy and serves as a speaker at universities throughout the country and at corporate events.

 Alex has appeared on the Katie Couric Show and Sirius/XM Radio’s “Raw Dog Comedy,” and has been featured in VH1.com, The Wall Street Journal, The Huffington Post and CNN.com.